ftg-iran/aip-persian/03-Asyncio Walk-Through/README.md

 ### Waiting for the Executor During Shutdown

-TODO: internal
-“Quickstart” on page 22 introduced the basic executor interface with Example 3-3, where I pointed out that the blocking time.sleep() call was conveniently shorter than the asyncio.sleep() call—luckily for us, because it means the executor task completes sooner than the main() coroutine, and as a result the program shuts down
+[“Quickstart”](#quickstart) on page 22 introduced the basic executor interface with Example 3-3, where I pointed out that the blocking time.sleep() call was conveniently shorter than the asyncio.sleep() call—luckily for us, because it means the executor task completes sooner than the main() coroutine, and as a result the program shuts down